xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 Operationally, this means:

-1. The free energy tension observable `Tension_FE(m)` measures how far the configuration `m` is from a "relaxed" state with no exploitable gradients or structure.
+1. The free energy tension observable `Tension_FE(m)` measures how far the configuration `m` is from a relaxed state with no exploitable gradients or structure.

 2. As work is extracted and entropy is produced, `Tension_FE(m)` should decrease, unless new structured resources are imported from external reservoirs.

 3. Any claim of "free energy" gain must be representable as:

-   * either import of structured resources (increasing `Tension_FE(m)` from outside the modeled system),
+   * either import of structured resources that increase `Tension_FE(m)` from outside the modeled system, or
-   * or reallocation of tension between subsystems, subject to the global energy and entropy constraints.
+   * reallocation of tension between subsystems, subject to the global energy and entropy constraints.

 ### 4.2 Low-tension and high-tension regimes

 We introduce two qualitative regimes for world-representing states in `M_reg`.

-1. Low-tension regime:
+1. Low-tension regime

    * `Tension_FE(m)` is small.
    * No large gradients or nonequilibrium resources remain.
    * Any additional work extraction would require importing new low-entropy resources from outside the modeled system.

-2. High-tension regime:
+2. High-tension regime

    * `Tension_FE(m)` is large enough to support significant additional work extraction.
    * There exist identifiable gradients, chemical potentials, or informational structures that are not yet fully exploited.

-Q131 does not assert that the physical world will always move toward low-tension states, only that:
+Q131 does not assert that the physical world will always move toward low-tension states.
+It only asserts that:

 * all physically valid free energy extraction processes must respect the inequalities defined in Block 3,
 * and any apparent violation indicates an error in modeling or accounting, not a new form of free energy.